AiGarnet/garnet-compliance-saas/IMPLEMENTATION_SUMMARY.md

 - **Score: 5/5 tests passed** ✅

 ### **⚠️ API Endpoint Testing**
+- ✅ Production server is running and accessible
-- ❌ Server not running during test execution
+- ❌ New API endpoints not yet deployed (returning 404)
-- 🔄 Requires `npm run start:dev` to test full API functionality
+- 🔄 Requires code deployment to production environment
-- 📋 Test suite ready for manual verification
+- 📋 Test suite ready and configured for production URLs

 ---